emcassi/preperror/README.md

 ## About

-This is a React app that allows you to more easily google error messages by removing all ' and " marks.
+Preperror is a React app that allows you to more easily google error messages by removing all ' and " marks.

 [Try it here](http://www.emcassi.com/preperror)